7hr08ik/Casino/games/blackjack/ReadMe.txt

 The BlackJack game runs properly without major issues.
 One bug that I found but not rectified is the possibility of the player to adjust the bet during game play after the cards were shown.

+Strange flickering occuring in the gameplay.
+The bet buttons flicker differently on differnet systems.
+Is this a code problem, or a system problem?
+More investigation required.
+It is deffinately a bug that needs fixing, but investigation would require a lot of work.
+Current theories include, graphics drivers, code bugs, and the game running too fast, requireing a small rewrite to fix the issue.
+Only after discovering the full issue.

+There is currently a bug with the score calculation.
+Picture cards are not always treated with the correct score values.
+Also, Ace is not correctly valued as 1 or 11.